 Most of the major retailers in Ireland now accept contactless payments

-Using contactless payment does have the advantage of paying without worrying about someone else seeing you tap in your pin.
+Using contactless payment does have the advantage of paying without worrying about someone else seeing you key in your pin.

 The payment chip in the cards monitors all contactless payments made and if it detects several consecutive payments, it will ask the user to make a chip and PIN payment, to confirm it is still in the hands of the legitimate owner.
 Together with the €30 limit, this restricts the potential losses as a result of fraud (for which the cardholder would not be liable).

-Bank of Ireland and Ulster do charge – but only 1c per transaction – but the others don’t currently apply a charge.
-AIB was going to start charging in Feb 2017 – but they changed their mind and are still waiving charges until further notice.
+Bank of Ireland and Ulster do charge – but only 1c per transaction.
+Bank of Ireland are suspending their contactless charge during the coronavirus emergency .
+The other banksdon’t currently apply a charge.
+AIB was going to start charging 1c in May 2020 – but they are delaying this in light of the current coronavirus problems.

 You can also use a contactless card to make payments outside Ireland.
 One place where they are really handy is on the London underground and other public transport in London.
 All London buses and tubes accept contactless cards – you just swipe them at the ticket barriers (in and out) and the relevant charge is debited from your account in one transaction at the end of the day.
 (You will also incur the usual debit card charges for non Euro transactions.)